 Daiwa is really starting to pull away from the other manufacturers.
 The new BG MQ is an example of their innovation, and how they’re making upgrades seriously worth the effort.

 In my opinion, the BG MQ is one of the best that’s hit the shelves in 2020.
-In the case of this particular 2500, I’d forgo everything I said about the 3000 being the go-to reel and substitute it in a second for the Daiwa BGMQ 2500.
+In the case of this 2500, I’d take back everything I said about the 3000 being the go-to reel and substitute it in a second for the Daiwa BGMQ 2500.

 It’s a mid-priced reel some might find a little too expensive.
 In my opinion, it’s worth every cent.
 The monocoque body is the obvious standout change.